openequella/openequella.github.io/guides/IntegratedLMSUserGuide.md

 ## Overview
-EQUELLA is an advanced digital repository that can be integrated with a number of Learning Management Systems.
-EQUELLA incorporates a digital repository and content authoring tools which enable users to search, create and manage content such as images, audio, video, packaged content, web links, text, PDFs and Microsoft Office™ documents.
-From within the LMS, users can create and add EQUELLA resources to courses or contribute resources to the EQUELLA repository.
+openEQUELLA is an advanced digital repository that can be integrated with a number of Learning Management Systems. openEQUELLA incorporates a digital repository and content authoring tools which enable users to search, create and manage content such as images, audio, video, packaged content, web links, text, PDFs and Microsoft Office™ documents.
+From within the LMS, users can create and add openEQUELLA resources to courses or contribute resources to the openEQUELLA repository.

-The purpose of this guide is to demonstrate to users how to integrate EQUELLA resources using an LMS.
+The purpose of this guide is to demonstrate to users how to integrate openEQUELLA resources using an LMS.
 Individual user guides are available for the supported LMS and are linked at the end of this document.
 Users will learn how to search for, create and manage available resources, and how to add these materials to courses.

-## EQUELLA Integration screen
+## openEQUELLA Integration screen
-The EQUELLA Integration screen includes the following features:
+The openEQUELLA Integration screen includes the following features:
 * The ability to search for resources
 * The ability to sort and filter
 * The ability to contribute resources using standard contributions or Quick contribute.